hardikphalet/hardikphalet.github.io/src/chapter_1.md

 Description from the internet: A half-goblin prince unexpectedly inherits the throne of an elvish empire and must navigate deadly court politics with only kindness as his weapon.
 Court intrigue fantasy that chooses compassion over grimdark cynicism, with incredibly satisfying character development.

 Review: 7/10.
-Micro-reading, if that's a thing is something I enjoy a lot.
+Micro-reading, if that's a thing, is something I enjoy a lot.
 Especially, when I am in between places.
-Would recommend.
+Would recommend it.
 Loved the court drama.

 ### "Odyssey" by Homer
 Description from the internet: The Odyssey is one of two major epics of ancient Greek literature attributed to Homer.
 It is one of the oldest surviving works of literature and remains popular with modern audiences.
 Like the Iliad, the Odyssey is divided into 24 books.